Syed Asif Quadri: Achievements in sport

-Professional Career and Business
+Professional career and business

 Asif Quadri chose to become an engineer instead of a professional sportsman.
 Soon after his graduation, he was offered a scholarship by AEG to specialize in switchgear at Stuttgart, Germany.
 In his excitement, he started to learn German language.

 In the meantime, he was offered a job as a trainee in Standard Oil Company (Mobil) in 1962 and he opted for it while hoping to go to Germany.
 When he returned from his training, he found out to his dismay that his father had written to AEG declining to send him to Germany.
 He could feel that his father was not prepared to let him go away out of love, and he accepted this as such.
 In the meantime, his cousin Kazi Abdur Rasheed also arranged for him to proceed to the US to do his master's degree, but in deference to his father's wishes he remained behind in India to work with Standard Oil Company.

 During 1962, Standard Oil was taken over by Esso Standard Eastern Inc. Asif Quadri was inducted into the sales department, and was posted at different cities of India including Hyderabad, India, Madras, Bombay, Calcutta, Indore, and Nagpur.
 He was also sent on deputation to England in 1969–1970 with ESSO Europe.

 His last posting was in the position of Assistant Regional Manager overseeing sales and operations before he left ESSO in 1972.

 Asif Quadri left his job with ESSO to enter into his own business.
 His first business venture was in the form of a petrol station / car wash / automotive repair shop at Hyderabad, India.
 With the success of this business he set up a transportation company in 1974 with a fleet of trucks.
 His focus was on the transport of sugar, coal and cement.

 Both of these businesses have flourished over the past decades.
 In later years, his transport company became the prime transporter for Associated Cement Company which is the largest cement producer in India.

 In subsequent years, his operations expanded further in automotive product sales.
 He became the dealer for Goodyear, Ceat, Dunlop and Mansfield tires in Hyderabad, India.

 With the growth of his business empire, he decided to promote a 250,000 tons/year capacity cement plant in 1986 in Andhra Pradesh.
 He sold that venture in 1995.

 His last major success was in real estate.
-In 1996, he moved with his wife to California, USA and started with his real estate business in the USA.
+In 1996, he moved with his wife to California, USA and started there his real estate business.

 Upon his move to the US, he joined Century 21 All Realty.
 He then underwent training and obtained a real estate license in California.
 Subsequently, he invested in a number of apartment complexes in Los Angeles.
-He is now with The Real Estate Group in Torrance, California and continues to own, manage and sell real estate.
+He was with The Real Estate Group in Torrance, California and continuing to own, manage and sell real estate until his death in 2025.